nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Thu Feb 15 2024)
+### Joke of the day (Fri Feb 16 2024)
 <!-- joke -->
->Chuck Norris doesn't see dead people.
-He makes people dead.
+>To be or not to be?
+That is the question.
+The answer?
+Chuck Norris.
 <!-- /joke -->

-*Last update: Thu, 15 Feb 2024 00:37:26 GMT*
+*Last update: Fri, 16 Feb 2024 00:36:39 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)